 FOR PUBLICATION

 UNITED STATES COURT OF APPEALS FOR THE NINTH CIRCUIT

 United States of America,

 Plaintiff-Appellee,

+V.

-PHILLIP WILLIAM GEORGE,
+PHILLIP WILLIAM GEORGE, Defendant-Appellant.

-Defendant-Appellant.

 No. 08-30339 D.C.
-No. CR-07-2119-WFN OPINION

-Appeal from the United States District Court for the Eastern District of Washington Wm.
-Fremming Nielson, District Judge, Presiding

-Argued and Submitted June 2, 2009-Seattle, Washington
+No. CV-07-2119-WFN ORDER AND OPINION Appeal from the United States District Court for the Eastern District of Washington Wm.
+Fremming Nielson, District Judge, Presiding Argued and Submitted June 2, 2009-Seattle, Washington Filed September 29, 2010 Before: William C. Canby, Jr., David R. Thompson, and Consuelo M. Callahan, Circuit Judges.

-Filed August 25, 2009

-Before: William C. Canby, Jr., David R. Thompson, and Consuelo M. Callahan, Circuit Judges.

-Opinion by Judge Thompson

-COUNSEL

-Rebecca Louise Pennell, Assistant Federal Public Defender, Yakima, Washington, for the defendant-appellant.
+Opinion by Judge Thompson COUNSEL Rebecca Louise Pennell, Assistant Federal Public Defender, Yakima, Washington, for the defendant-appellant.
 Alexander C. Ekstrom, Assistant United States Attorney, Yakima, Washington, for the plaintiff-appellee.

-OPINION
+ORDER The Petition for Panel Rehearing is granted in part.
+The Opinion in this case filed August 25, 2009, 579 F.3d 962 (9th Cir.
+2009), is withdrawn, and is replaced by the Opinion filed with this order.
+Subsequent petitions for panel rehearing and for rehearing en banc may be filed.

-THOMPSON, Senior Circuit Judge:
+OPINION THOMPSON, Senior Circuit Judge:

 Defendant-Appellant Phillip William George ("George") was convicted of the federal crime of sexual abuse of a minor on an Indian reservation in violation of 18 U.S.C. §§ 2243(a) and 1153.
 He served his sentence for that offense, but then he failed to register as a sex offender in violation of the Sex Offender Registration and Notification Act ("SORNA"), 18 U.S.C. § 2250.
 He was convicted of that offense in 2008, pursuant to a conditional guilty plea, and now appeals that conviction.
 He contends his conviction is invalid because the state where he was required to register, Washington, had not implemented SORNA.
 He also argues SORNA's registration requirement is an invalid exercise of congressional power and violates the Ex Post Facto Clause of the Constitution.
 We have jurisdiction under 28 U.S.C. § 1291, and we affirm George's conviction.